Dr. John A. Jaszczak

 but with objects modeled by a Divine hand; and every additional fact

-mind a new revelation of His wisdom."
+becomes to the mind a new revelation of His wisdom."

 - James Dwight Dana (1854) Manual of Mineralogy.
 Durrie & Peck, New Haven.